Horse64/root.horse64.org/docs/Introduction.md

 ### Memory management

-Moose64 has no garbage collection, instead all used data must be destroyed manually.
+Horse64 Root has no garbage collection, instead all used data must be destroyed manually.

 Usually, this is achieved by: